Milnor fibre boundary of a non-isolated surface singularity: Rational unicuspidal curves with one Puiseux pair

+Therefore, the graph $G^m$ is the following: it is a star shaped graph with all the legs having only one vertex.
+It has $\varphi_j$ legs each with Euler number $\varphi_{j-2}$, and $\varphi_{j-2}$ legs each with Euler number $\varphi_{j}$, as well as a leg with Euler number 0.
+The central vertex has genus decoration $g=(\varphi_j-1)(\varphi_{j-2}-1)/2$ and Euler number $3$ (although this is not relevant anymore, because of the 0--leg). \ix{connected sum}

-Notice that the 3--manifold $\partial F$ is reducible: the irreducible components can be seen if we apply the `splitting operation' to the unique 0--vertex.
-E.g.. in the above case of $j=5$, we get 4 copies of , 2 copies of , and 5 copies of .
+This 3--manifold is not irreducible.
+The irreducible components can be seen if we apply the splitting operation to the unique 0--vertex.
+Then we get\\ $2g=(\varphi_j-1)(\varphi_{j-2}-1)$ copies of , $\varphi_{j-2}$ copies of , and $\varphi_{j}$ copies of .

-$\bullet$ {\bf Case (d)} The graph $\Gmod$ of $\partial F$ is .
-This follows from the very special arithmetical properties of the Fibonacci numbers.
-In order to see this, we need to use the identities (for $j$ odd)
+$\bullet$ {\bf Case (d)} In this case the graph $\Gmod$ of $\partial F$ is .
+This follows again from the very special arithmetical properties (\ref{eq:FIBON}) of the Fibonacci numbers.

-Similarly as in the previous case, and following (\ref{feature2}), we have to first determine the (minimal) resolution graph $\Gamma$ of the Brieskorn singularity with coefficients $(a,b,d)$.
-Notice that in this case these integers are pairwise relatively prime, hence the decorations of the three legs are determined by the (Hirzebruch--Jung) continued fraction expansions of the rational numbers $ab/d$, $ad/b$ and $bd/a$ (for more details, see e.g. \cite[\S 22]{EN}).
-The point is that in our situation the identities (\ref{eq:FIBON}) have the following congruences
+Similarly as in the previous case, we have first to determine the minimal resolution graph $\Gamma$ of the Brieskorn singularity with coefficients $(a,b,d)$.
+Using (\ref{eq:FIBON}) it is easy to verify that these integers are pairwise relatively prime.
+Moreover, $\varphi_{j\pm 2}$ is not divisible by 3, and one also has the following congruences \ix{Fibonacci numbers}